DandyChux/DandyChux/README.md

 <br/>

 ## 💫 About Me
-I am a passionate **Full-Stack Developer**.
-I specialize in building high-performance web applications with a strong focus on User Experience (UX) and clean, maintainable code.
-I bridge the gap between business logic and technical implementation.

-- 🔭 **I’m currently working on:** Scalable backend architectures and refined UI/UX components.
-- 🌱 **I’m currently exploring:** Advanced Rust patterns and Distributed Systems.
+I am a **Software Engineer**, currently specializing in the intersection of **Health Informatics** and high-performance systems.
+I spend my time researching and developing medical/clinical tools designed to improve healthcare delivery and patient outcomes through precise, scalable software.

+- 🩺 **Focus:** Currently dedicated to health informatics research and the development of clinical-grade software tools.
+- 🌱 **Learning:** Deep-diving into **C++** and advanced memory management patterns to write more efficient, deterministic code.
+- 🦀 **Exploring:** Continuing my journey with advanced **Rust** patterns and the complexities of **Distributed Systems**.
-- 👯 **I’m looking to collaborate on:** Open source projects that push the boundaries of web performance.
+- 🤝 **Collaboration:** I'm actively looking to collaborate on **open-source health tech** and medical software projects that have a real-world impact.
 - ⚡ **Philosophy:** Use the right tool for the job, regardless of the language.
 ---

 ## 🛠️ Tech Stack